denoland/deno_lint/README.md

 ]
 ```

 *Benchmarks are run during CI on Ubuntu.
-Using the same set of rules for both linters.*
+Using the same set of rules for both linters.
+See [`./benchmarks/`](./benchmarks/) directory for more info.*

 ## Supported rules